 All the 21 wards have functional ward committees.
 Council provides support to ward committees through a monthly stipend provided for in its annual budget.
 Ward committees meet bi-monthly and ward public meetings are conducted every quarter for general feedback to communities.
-There is a workshop for ward committees is held annually in the month of August.
+There is an annual conference for ward committees and it is held in the month of August.